 This, according to Adonis, who was chairman of the National Infrastructure Commission in 2017, would safeguard British jobs and resolve questions over Ireland and the vexed question of the Irish backstop.

-Whatever else, the whole Brexit impasse has gone some way to tarnishing Britain’s reputation internationally and made some believe – like New York columnist Thomas L. Friedman – that the country “has gone mad.”Others around the globe have remarked that things have gone from a “bad joke” to a “banana republic.”
+the whole Brexit impasse has gone some way to tarnishing Britain’s reputation internationally and made some belief – like New York columnist Thomas L. Friedman – that the country “has gone mad.”Others around the globe have remarked that things have gone from a “bad joke” to a “banana republic.”
 Quel dommage!